byrek3d/ML-Project-1-EPFL/README.md

 ```python
 def  build_poly(x, degree)
 ```
 We use this function for expanding our features to a higher dimension.
-Instead of doing a simple polynomial expansion (as done in the homeworks) we decided to....
-(I don't know how to explain this)
+For a detailed explanation on how it works and why we decided on doing the expansion this way, see the report